godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 .. note:: While technically not input related, it's easy enough to place the code moving the grabbed object here
 	      because it's only two lines, and then all of the grabbing/throwing code is in one place

-If we are holding an object, we set it's global position to the camera's position plus ``OBJECT_GRAB_DISTANCE`` in the direction the camera is facing.
+If we are holding an object, we set its global position to the camera's position plus ``OBJECT_GRAB_DISTANCE`` in the direction the camera is facing.

 ______